 What did you most look forward to in the Scheme?
 I hoped that by accessing and building networking opportunities and mentoring I would develop my personal presence, confidence, strategic thinking skills, strengthen my influencing power and challenge the imposter syndrome feeling, which is crucial to delivering effective and efficient nurse education.

 How has the Fellowship Scheme supported your leadership journey?
 I have most benefitted from the mentoring opportunity.
 I have explored roles within HEIs and the opportunities that I should and could look out for, through the recognition of opportunities and providing connections with senior academics who have had similar career pathways.

 Rayna Rogowsky, University of Dundee

 Why did you apply to the Fellowship Scheme?
 I was drawn to the Fellowship Scheme because of my aligned values with the Council and its motivations to establish the Scheme.
-As a Lecturer in Health Sciences, I would like to develop effective leadership skills for influencing how equality, diversity, and inclusion considerations are embedded in health sciences education.
-I have established myself as integral to my School’s activities in this broad area, and I believe the Scheme can offer me tools to maximise impact.
+As a Lecturer in Health Sciences, I wanted to develop effective leadership skills for influencing how equality, diversity, and inclusion considerations are embedded in health sciences education.
+I have established myself as integral to my School’s activities in this broad area, and I believe the Scheme could offer me tools to maximise impact.

 Swati Kale, University of East Anglia

 Current role: Lecturer in Physiotherapy